-Monica Gilbert Dennis journeyed on the path to becoming a writer, when she discovered editing and the joy of enhancing others’ works.
+Monica Gilbert Dennis dreamed of becoming a writer, then discovered editing and the joy of enhancing others’ works.
 She’s wife, mom, managing editor, and jigsaw puzzle business owner all in one.
-Flash fiction fits her life.
-After her first piece was published, she was hooked.
+Flash fiction fits her life: when her first piece was published, she was hooked.
 She lives in Stratford, CT with a husband, 2 kids and a guinea pig, to her chagrin.

 Cathie Devitt is a writer from Glasgow.
 Her successful play "Mammy" toured the Glasgow International Comedy Festival, Edinburgh Fringe, and Henley festival.
 She has won awards at Scottish Association of Writers and Stirling Stanza and been published in magazines and anthologies.
 Don't Drink & Fly! is the first in a trilogy of novellas.Find out more about Cathie on her website.

 Ana Marie Dollano lives in the Philippines.
 Her poetry and short stories are the sum of her sentiments woven into meaningful language, inviting the reader into a world of gentle persuasion.
 Currently, she is working on a collection of poems and short stories.
 For more of her writing visit her website.